Making that Christmas Connection

 So far so good but then there is the third thing which I need to mention which is sadly "Christmas Connection" is full of the forced acting which makes you groan.
-From fake laughs to big smiles and the whole holiday spirit thing it simply goes over board in trying to come across as Christmas fun.
+From fake laughs to big smiles and the whole holiday spirit thing it simply goes full on and over board in trying to come across as Christmas fun.
 In fact at times the fake ness of it ends up spoiling the movie.

 What this all boils down to is that "Christmas Connection" certainly has some Christmas fun accompanied by an appealing cast, a very festively decorated house and a bit of mystery.
 But sadly it is some over the top acting which ends up being memorable and almost spoiling the movie.